 Like losing weight or any other ambition, there must be a change in lifestyle when saying goodbye to drugs or alcohol.
 This means that anything associated with the old lifestyle of drugs and alcohol must be abandoned including old friends, previous hangouts, and even clothing.
 The adage, “Out of sight, out of mind” are words to live by when it comes to addiction.

 For many people, this New Year’s holiday season will be a very challenging and life-affirming time.
 Though it will be difficult, you don’t have to be another statistic.
-Whether you call a sponsor or check into an inpatient treatment program, there are caring and supportive professionals who want to see you or your loved one ring in the New Year while saying goodbye to drugs and alcohol.
+Whether you call a sponsor or check into an inpatient treatment program, there are caring and supportive professionals who want to see you or your loved one ring in the New Year while saying goodbye to drugs or alcohol.